 E-commerce businesses are also approaching augmented reality (AR) that allows their customers to virtually try out apparel with their phone cameras.
 This allows for a whole new level of interaction between products and customers, and will only get increasingly common by the day.

-Traditional brick and mortar stores are seeing lower numbers of customers today, and if we check back on the statistics, this will likely continue.
-With the new normal, people are now more connected over the internet than ever.
+Traditional brick and mortar stores are seeing lower returns today, and this will likely continue.
+In this new normal, people are more connected over the internet than ever.
 New e-commerce businesses are emerging and opening their doors through mobile apps and websites.

 If you’re thinking of going digital with your business, Snappymob is here to help.
 Our team has given clients from startups to big corporations a boost into digital transformation.
-With our help, you could be the next to reach your goals.
+Talk to us — you could be next!